Hummingbird: Fast, Flexible, and Fair Inter-Domain Bandwidth Reservations: Overview

 The core challenges we aim to solve are (i) to scale control and data plane to the size of the Internet; (ii) to avoid reservation spoofing and abuse by adversaries; and, (iii) to provide incentive mechanisms for the fair and efficient allocation of reservations.
 In particular, we design \name to provide the following properties:

-\paragraph{Independent \& Composable Flyover Reservations} Each reservation is granted for an individual AS hop, called a \emph{flyover}, and prioritizes the source's traffic (up to the reserved bandwidth) from the ingress to the egress router of the AS.
+\para{Independent \& Composable Flyover Reservations} Each reservation is granted for an individual AS hop, called a \emph{flyover}, and prioritizes the source's traffic (up to the reserved bandwidth) intra-AS from the ingress to the egress router of the AS, and inter-AS from the egress router to the ingress router of the next AS.
 These reserved hops can then be composed to obtain end-to-end guarantees, or they can be used independently to only reserve parts of a path that are expected to be congested.
-Through this composability, a reservation for one hop can also be reused for connections to different entities.
+This composability also allows reusing a reservation on one hop for connections to different entities.
 For example, one large reservation at a central AS in the network can be used together with multiple smaller reservations to obtain bandwidth guarantees for connections to multiple destinations.

-\paragraph{Control-Plane Independence} The data plane is independent of the control plane; i.e., the function of (i) creating, (ii) discovering, and (iii) disseminating reservations can be performed through one or multiple diverse but co-existing control-plane services.
+\para{Control-Plane Independence} The data plane is independent of the control plane; i.e., reservations can be created without relying on the network identity of the source.

-Importantly, reservations do not rely on network identities, which greatly improves the flexibility of the system.
 This decoupling allows each AS to decide how it wants to offer reservations to its customers, and thus---in contrast to existing solutions---enables out-of-band mechanisms such as bandwidth marketplaces.
-In \cref{sec:details:control}, we explore one interesting option in the space of possible \name control planes, where bandwidth reservations are created and disseminated using smart contracts.

-\paragraph{Atomic Path Reservations} Since reservations are obtained for each hop independently, it may occur that---because of a race condition with other sources, or because of adversarial action---a source is only able to make reservations for part of the path, while on a few key hops there is no bandwidth available.
+\para{Atomic Path Reservations} Since reservations are obtained for each hop independently, it may occur that a source can only obtain reservations for part of the path, while on a few key hops there is no bandwidth available.
 If the source requires full path protection, then the obtained reservations are useless to the source, potentially cause a financial loss, and are no longer available to other hosts, despite being unused.
 One useful property we require for \name's control plane is therefore a mechanism to provide \emph{atomic path reservations}, whereby the source is guaranteed to either obtain reservations for all requested hops, or none at all.

-\paragraph{Stateless Reservation Authentication} Transit ASes can verify the authenticity of each reservation on the fly, based only on the reservation information in the packet.
-Therefore, traffic authentication at border routers in \name is stateless.
+\para{Stateless Reservation Authentication} Transit ASes can verify the authenticity of each reservation on the fly, based only on the reservation information in the packet.